 All foundation employees are eligible to have their gifts to public charities, schools, colleges and other 501(c)(3) organizations matched by the foundation.
 The gifts may range from $35 to $10,000 per calendar year.

-The program seeks to promote women’s reproductive health and rights and to stabilize population growth.
+The program seeks to promote women’s reproductive health and rights.
 The program supports efforts to expand access to and improve the quality of essential services, including comprehensive sexuality education, voluntary family planning/contraception, and safe abortion.
 It focuses its efforts in South Asia, Sub-Saharan Africa, and the United States.
 In each region, it makes grants to strengthen service delivery, build leadership and advocacy capacity, and shift social and cultural norms that prevent women and youth from seeking the services they need to make healthy reproductive decisions.
 The foundation uses the evidence and experience it collects to forge partnerships with global research and advocacy organizations, especially youth-led networks, and to shape the discourse at the regional and global levels.

 The program supports an array of nonprofit organizations in geographic areas that are significant to the Packard family.
 These include the five California counties that surround the Foundation’s headquarters in Los Altos, California: San Mateo, Santa Clara, Santa Cruz, Monterey, and San Benito, as well as Pueblo, Colorado, the birthplace of David Packard.
 The goal in supporting these communities is to help make them stronger and more vibrant places where all families can thrive and reach their potential.
 To achieve this goal, the Local Grantmaking program focuses its resources on addressing six fundamental issue areas: 1) Arts; 2) Children and Youth; 3) Conservation and Science; 4) Food and Shelter; 5) Population and Reproductive Health; 6) Beyond the Check